gravitational/teleport/docs/4.2/architecture/teleport_architecture_overview.md

     Do not use self-signed SSL/HTTPS certificates in production!

 If the credentials are correct, the auth server generates and signs a new certificate and returns it to the client via the proxy.
-The client stores this key and will use it for subsequent logins.
-The key will automatically expire after 12 hours by default.
+The client stores this certificate and will use it for subsequent logins.
+The certificate will automatically expire after 12 hours by default.
 This [TTL](https://en.wikipedia.org/wiki/Time_to_live) can be [configured](../cli-docs.md#tctl-users-add) to another value by the cluster administrator.